Goodbye 2025 and good riddance!

 The Trump administration has often acted in a deliberately ruthless and cruel manner, showing no compassion even for children.
 (The Statue of Liberty must now be shedding some copious tears.)
 Do most Americans really support such tactics?

-Because we really still need Hondurans and many others to stay right here, but Donald Trump, whose own wife and other family members have come from abroad, all without proper visas, has fiercely protected his own, but not others.
-It's not a matter of the law, but of who you know and who the president decides to favor.
+We do still need Hondurans and many others to stay right here, but Donald Trump, whose own wife and other family members have come from abroad, all without proper visas, has fiercely protected his own, but not many others.
+It's not really a matter of the law, but

 Israel is banning more than two dozen international humanitarian organizations, including Doctors Without Borders (or MSF), Oxfam, and the Norwegian Refugee Council, from operating in the Gaza Strip.
 I have often volunteered before with MSF.

-I need to post this now, before it's 2026.
+I need to post this now, before it is 2026.

 No comments: